Reception 2022 - 2023

 Phonics

 At Little Leigh Primary School, we follow the Oxford Owl Essential Letters and Sounds phonics, which teaches children to learn the sounds different letters or combination of letters make.
-If you would like help understanding a little more about our phonics lessons then click the picture below.
+We will recap all the sounds we have learnt in Autumn and Spring.

 Maths